ranaashihab/rock-paper-scissors/README.md

 # Rock Paper Scissors Game 🎮

-This is a simple JavaScript console-based Rock Paper Scissors game.
+This is a simple Rock Paper Scissors game developed using HTML,CSS and Javascript.
 The player is prompted to choose between Rock, Paper, or Scissors, and plays against the computer, which makes a random choice.

 ### Features:
-- Plays in the browser console
-- Keeps score over rounds
+- Simple UI
 - Basic win/lose logic

-> To play, open `index.html` in a browser and check the developer console.